souffle17/6k-keypad/README.md

 # keypad

 A simple 2x3 mechanical keypad pcb and case.
-Firmware can be found [here](https://github.com/souffle17/6k-keypad-firmware)
+Custom firmware and functionality can be found [here](https://github.com/souffle17/6k-keypad-firmware)

 Case parts are designed for either 3D printing or CNC machining, stacked and screwed together.